dimivanchenko/Milestone3/Sensugo/1-installing-sensu.md

-# VM Monitoring #2 - Getting started with VM monitoring using Sensu
+# VM Monitoring #1 - Getting started with VM monitoring using Sensu

-In the previous video we discussed about what monitoring is and what all need to be monitored.
-In this one we will be setting up monitoring using Sensu.

 > Bear in mind that all these are talking about monitoring virtual machines.
 We have not reached containers yet and hence we are leaving them out of the picture